-- Great sailing, boating and watersports activities
+- Tampa Bay offers great sailing, boating and watersports activities

 Negatives of Tampa Bay

 - Vulnerable to hurricanes: The central gulf coast of Florida has not been hit by a major hurricane since 1921.
 Due to weather and geography, the Tampa Bay area is less vulnerable to hurricanes than other parts of Florida.
 But, it is only a matter of time until the next major hurricane hits.
-When it does, it is likely to cause devastating damage because the region is unprepared.
+When it does, it will cause devastating damage because the region is unprepared.

 The average annual pay in Tampa is $53,679.
 Before the Covid-19 pandemic, it had a low unemployment rate of 3.4%, which is respectable for its rather large population of 2.4 million residents.